 CSP Central Office - Washington, D.C.

 CSP Central Office is located in Washington, D.C.
-All CSP activities are managed, coordinated, and funded in this office and operate under the leadership of the Chief Research & Development Officer.
+All CSP activities are managed, coordinated, and funded in this office and operate under the leadership of the Chief Research and Development Officer.

 When 10,000 Veterans suffered from tuberculosis in the 1940s, researchers enrolled them in VA studies to evaluate drugs for treating the disease.
 This effort was considered the first VA Cooperative Study and led to the development of the Cooperative Studies Program (CSP).
 CSP was organized into its present form by James A. Hagans, MD, PhD. in 1972.
 By enabling biostatistical and data management expertise and a clinical research pharmacy to be integrated with investigator-initiated ideas, a unique framework for conducting multi-site clinical trials in VA was instituted.
 CSP has since grown into a major clinical research activity that encourages and supports VA investigators in conducting clinical research and collecting data across multiple research facilities.